Walt-H/real-python-interview-question/README.md

 # Interpretation
 To really sum up what they want:
 ```
-Create an HTTP client that hits the three endpoints (as described in the link) that processes the returned JSON.
+Create an HTTP client that hits the three endpoints (as described in the link) and processes the returned JSON.

 Format and print the processed data in a meaningful way.